 To investigate the coatings’ resistance to these, the independent lab used a scratch test method to determine the strength of each non-stick pan.

-The independent lab used a machine called a Teer Coatings ST200 scratch tester with a diamond tipped probe (angle 120° and radius 0.2 mm) for the test.
-The initial load for start of test was 1 N at a loading rate of 40 N/min and a table speed of 5 mm/min.
+The independent lab used a machine called a Teer Coatings ST200 scratch tester with a diamond-tipped probe (angle 120O and radius 0.2 mm) for the test.
+The initial load for the start of the test was 1 N at a loading rate of 40 N/min and a table speed of 5 mm/min.

 Scratch marks were analysed by the lab using an Inspex HD 1080p Digital Microscope from point of continuous metal exposure.

 In this lab test, the coating used for Scoville Neverstick required more force to cause continuous metal exposure, meaning that it was shown to be stronger than the other pans we tested Hence the name, stronger…

 All information is factual at the time of posting, we update the sample as often as we can to give the most accurate data that we can provide.